dnr/styx/README.md

 ## How to use it

 Note that Styx requires two "experimental" kernel options to be enabled, so all of the following commands will build a custom kernel.
-I'll set up a binary cache with kernel builds soon.
+You can use the Styx binary cache to avoid building it yourself.

-At least kernel 6.8 is recommended since some bugs were fixed.
-These commands will use `linuxPackages_latest`.
+At least kernel 6.8 is required since some bugs were fixed.
+For now (nixos-24.05), you can use `boot.kernelPackages = pkgs.linuxPackages_latest;` to get a 6.9+ kernel.

-This will also build a patched Nix.
+This will also replace the system Nix with a patched Nix, also available on the binary cache.

 #### Run the test suite in a VM